rdammkoehler/DockerKata/11_change_container_state.md

 docker exec -it docker_katas_nginx vim
 ```

-> Note: We will disucss the -it option on exec in a later step
+> Note: We will discuss the -it option on exec in a later step

 **Output**